lauraguerra1/rancid-tomatillos/README.md

 ## Learning Goals:
-- Use object and array prototype methods to perform data manipulation.
-- Create a user interface that is easy to use and clearly displays information.
+- Create a user interface that is easy to use and clearly displays information
 - Write DRY, reusable code that follows SRP and trends toward function purity
-- Implement a robust testing suite using Test Driven Development.
-- Make network requests (using fetch API) to create, read, update, and destroy data.
+- Make network requests (using fetch API)
-  - (Apply newly learned concepts including GET, POST, PATCH, and DELETE network requests)
-- Collaborate productively and professionally as a team.
-- Implement the use of a project board, task delegation tickets, and thorough code reviews.
+- Gain competency with React fundamentals
+- Test React components & asynchronous JS
+- Practice refactoring
+- Create a multi-page UX using Router